Adhesion Guide: Keeping your Pod in place

 Preparing the skin

-Pods attach best to clean, completely dry skin.
-Use these to clean the skin.
-Let the skin completely dry before applying the Pod.
+Pods attach best to clean, dry skin.
+Use these products to clean the skin.
+Let skin dry completely before applying the Pod.

 Product | Description | Where to find |